Working with the Media

 Still, the idea of speaking to a reporter can be intimidating.
 To help prepare you to speak to reporters, the media relations team has compiled a list of tips for working with the media.
 If you have further questions, have been contacted by a reporter, or anticipate talking to the media, please contact Maureen Taylor at (626) 815-4510 or Rachel White at (626) 815-4502.

 If a media representative contacts you, please adhere to the following:

-- Ask the representative/reporter if they have already spoken to a media relations contact, either Executive Director of Strategic Communication Maureen Taylor (email@example.com) or Assistant Director of Public Relations Rachel White (firstname.lastname@example.org).
+- Ask the representative/reporter if they have already spoken to a media relations contact, either Associate Vice President for External Affairs Maureen Taylor (email@example.com) or Associate Director of Public Relations Rachel White (firstname.lastname@example.org).
 If we have directed them to you, we will usually let you know first.

 - If they have not yet spoken to the media relations team, but you know you are the appropriate expert in the field, speak with them as you feel comfortable.
 Afterward, please contact the media relations team and let us know who you spoke to, provide an overview of the conversation, and indicate if follow-up is needed.

 - If the topic is not within your area of expertise, redirect the reporter to the media relations team.
 Email or phone us with the reporter’s name, number, topic, and deadline.

 - Remember, talking with the media is an opportunity, not a challenge.